ahwayakchih/crx3/README.md

 ## API Documentation

-To generate documentation for this module, use:
+To generate documentation for this module, clone module from repository (package does not include required files) and use:

 ```sh
 npm run doc